Invalidated cache causes response time degradation

 - stores specific data (configuration, product details, category details, etc.)

-- CDN or Varnish; (in case of Magento Commerce Cloud - Fastly CDN)
+- CDN or Varnish (in case of Adobe Commerce on cloud infrastructure - Fastly CDN)

 - stores already generated full pages.
 For example, catalog/category, catalog/product pages, and so on.